Framartin/lgv-geometric-transferability/README.md

 ### Flatness in feature space

-Plot the loss in the disk defined by the intersection of the L2 ball with the plane defined by these 3 points: the original example, an adversarial examples crafted against a first surrogate and an adversarial examples crafted against a second surrogate.
+Plot the loss in the disk defined by the intersection of the L2 ball with the plane defined by these 3 points: the original example, an adversarial example crafted against a first surrogate and an adversarial example crafted against a second surrogate.

 ```shell script
 bash lgv/imagenet/analyse_feature_space.sh >>lgv/log/imagenet/analyse_feature_space.log 2>&1